Managing stress and understanding the human factor

 This one-day informative, interactive and engaging course has been designed for dentists, by dentists and aviation professionals, to showcase how lessons learnt from aviation can be applied within a dental context to improve patient safety and reduce human error.
 You will be taught best practice models that pilots have been successfully applying for decades to reduce stress, manage high work load and problem solve under pressured conditions to produce favourable outcomes.

-During the course you will be taught how to provide structure and discipline in making vital decisions with a chance to showcase your newly developed skill in a full-motion flight simulator (worth over £12 million) under the expert guidance of a commercial pilot with decades of experience in the environment.
+During the course you will be taught how to provide structure and discipline in making vital decisions with a chance to showcase your newly developed skill in a flight simulator under the expert guidance of a commercial pilot with decades of experience in the environment.

 This course is designed to be used as part of your Continuous Professional Development (CPD).
 To download an e-flyer of the course, click here.